 Cheapism is editorially independent.
 We may earn a commission if you buy through links on our site.

 Dave Thomas founded Wendy’s in 1969, which means the company has given us five decades of memories at this point.
-Now, the famous chain with a red-headed little girl on its logo has 7,000 locations worldwide.
-Whether you remember eating a Frosty at the first location in Columbus, or digging into your SuperBar plate in the sun-drenched dining area as a kid, these vintage Wendy’s photos are sure to stir up some nostalgia.
+Now, the famous chain with a red-headed little girl on its logo has more than 7,000 locations worldwide.
+Whether you remember eating a Frosty at the first location in Columbus or digging into your SuperBar plate in the sun-drenched dining area as a kid, these vintage Wendy’s photos are sure to stir up some nostalgia.

-1. Baby Blues
+Baby Blues

 Wendy's vintage ad reddit